davidgutierrezrubio/jmathanim/manual/03_Styling/Styling.md

 </JMathAnimConfig>
 ```

-And this for production, called `production.xml`.
+And this for production, called `productionWithShadow.xml`.
 The `background` tag controls aspects like image or color background, or shadow effect.

 ```XML
 <JMathAnimConfig>